JacobMalin/campus-navigation/README.md

 ### Single Agent Navigation

 Agents move without overlapping obstacles.
-To better illustrate the agents' navigation, the bounding circle and path were enabled for one agent.
+To better illustrate the agent's navigation, the bounding circle and path were enabled for one agent.

 https://media.github.umn.edu/user/19560/files/f94bfcbc-42b0-426e-92a0-4441cef104ce